-Example: Candidate Johnson is elected to the Legislature and is paid mileage reimbursement for her trips to and from her home to the capitol.
+Example: Candidate Johnson is elected to the Legislature and is paid mileage reimbursement for her trips to and from her home to the Capitol.
 Candidate Johnson may not use campaign contributions to pay for gasoline and other travel expenses for which she is receiving mileage reimbursement from the State.

 Example: Smith, a legislator, hosts a lunch for a group from his district who want to discuss pending legislation.
 Smith may pay for the cost of the lunch by using campaign contributions to meet officeholder expenses.
 Smith's personal friend, Doe, spends the week with Smith in Oklahoma City while Smith is performing his legislative duties.
 Smith may not use campaign contributions to pay for Doe's meals.
-Rule 2.45.
-Calculation of Travel Expenditures.